Twisting Blades Rogue Endgame Build Guide

 Essentials

-- You pick up points in Blade Shift solely to move along the Skill Tree.
+- Pick up points in Blade Shift to advance the Skill Tree.

 Mobility & Defense